dreamcatcher-tech/network/Inbox/2023-07-08 1343 state model based testing of eth.md

 Craft the starting conditions carefully - testing every path that gets to some end conditions seems too large to allow a machine to interleave every possible way of getting there, and the testing of all these subtle changes does not add much to the testing model.

+Could maybe configure things like multiple appeals as a starting object, and craft a scenario that can do  any number of appeals that is specified, but not all numbers.
+So the path thru the machine is very specific, reducing the combinations, and the reuse of logic is high since the starting params is all that really gets changed.

+Maybe making a header can be a totally separate state chart, and can be called upon to generate a header based on some params ?

 Use skips to avoid some transitions, and focus only on testing the valid ones, eg: skip all defund transitions, then increase the number of packets used, or number of funding cycles, for example.

 Scenarios: